 Near Ebbw Vale, Silent Valley Nature Reserve is another former industrial landscape now reclaimed by nature.
 Here trails lead through woodlands and flower meadows and there’s a beautiful bluebell display in spring.
 At Parc Bryn Bach there are family-friendly activities galore, from exciting peddle karts to more serene wildlife trails, and water-based activities on and around the large lake.

 There are also a couple of energy-burning options for indoor family fun.
 EGNI is an indoor activities centre allowing kids (aimed at 5-12 years olds) to channel their inner Ninja - with obstacle courses, NERF and Laser Tag sessions available.
-Nearby is The Little Role Play Town, where children can use their imaginations to be hairdressers, astronauts, vets, or help out in the emergency services centre!
-Both centres have cafes, where weary adults can grab a cuppa and watch the kids run around.

 Where to stay in Blaenau Gwent